+The New York Times called Totem Pole Playhouse “The Cadillac of Summer Theatres”.
 Since 1950, Totem Pole Playhouse has provided professional summer theatre to residents and visitors of the Cumberland Valley of PA.
-Located just 17 miles west of Gettysburg and only two hours from Washington, DC & Baltimore, the theatre is known nationally for attracting high quality professional artists and for its wide variety of theatrical programming.
+Located on Route 30 between Chambersburg and Gettysburg and only two hours from Washington, DC and Baltimore, the theatre is known nationally for attracting high quality professional artists and for its wide variety of theatrical programming.

-Totem Pole Playhouse is one of nine remaining professional summer theatres that maintain a resident company of actors.
-Interspersed with the regular faces have been a series of well-known artists, including Loretta Swit, Melissa Gilbert, Eric Szmanda, Ken Jenkins, Jill Larsen, Keir Dullea, Sada Thompson, John Ritter, Sandy Dennis, Harry Groener, Henry Strozier (Cranberry Bob), Curtis Armstrong and, of course, Jean Stapleton of TV’s All In The Family fame.
-Revered by members of the theatrical profession and theatre lovers all, Totem Pole continues to provide a summer of theatrical variety & will celebrate its 67th season in 2017.
+Along with a roster of seasoned theatre professionals the playhouse has played host to Lee Wilkoff, Barbara Feldon, Ben Davis, Loretta Swit, Melissa Gilbert, Jayne Houdyshell, Keir Dullea, Sada Thompson, John Ritter, Sandy Dennis, Harry Groener, Henry Strozier, Curtis Armstrong and, Jean Stapleton of televisions All In The Family.
+Revered by members of the theatrical profession and theatre lovers nationwide, Totem Pole continues to provide a summer of theatrical variety & will celebrate its 75th season in 2025.